-This rezoning is not expected to have a negative impact on affordable housing given that the subject parcel is already developed.
+This rezoning is not expected to have a negative impact on affordable housing.
 However, the proposed zoning district would allow for the incorporation of a residential element at a density of 50 units per acre by right and 60 units per acre with bonus.
 This would provide the development opportunity for mixed use and would also allow the opportunity for diverse housing and residential options.